Structure Description

-The block node modified to witness permission needs to be reconfigured.
+The block node after modifying the witness permission needs to be reconfigured.
 The configuration items are as follows:

 ## Active Permissions

-Active permission is used to provide a combination of permissions, such as providing a permission to perform only the creation of accounts and transfer functions.
+Active permission, which is used to provide a combination of permissions, such as providing a permission to perform only the creation of accounts and transfer functions.

 Active permissions have the following features:

 With the address of OwnerPermission can modify Active permissions

 The address with the permission to execute AccountPermissionUpdateContract can also modify Active permissions